 Skrill allows you to send and receive money anywhere in the world.
-You can link bank account, store debit card information, billers and other details for swifter payments.
+You can link a bank account and store debit card information, billers and other details for swifter payments.

 Login is with your email ID and Skrill password.
-Skrill Wallet facility is also available at 1.45 percent, charged on basis of your monthly transactions.
+Skrill Wallet facility is also available at 1.45 percent, charged based on your monthly transactions.

-The Skrill Wallet also allows storing money in any major currency of the world for faster international payments.
+The Skrill Wallet also allows storing money in any primary world currency for faster international payments.
 The flipside is Skrill charges.

 Pricing: Skrill has various levels of charges for using its different features.

-Payoneer is preferred by several buyers & sellers of freelance services, businesspersons and merchants around the world due to their relatively lower service fees.
+Payoneer is preferred by several buyers & sellers of freelance services, businesspeople, and merchants worldwide due to their relatively lower service fees.

-Pricing: Payoneer has very attractive pricing plans.
+Pricing: Payoneer has lovely pricing plans.
 You can check them here, according to your location and need.

 4. Amazon Pay

 Amazon Pay is a relatively newer entrant on the scene.
-Despite, it’s fast growing as the best PayPal alternative for several reasons.
+Despite this, it’s fast-growing as the best PayPal alternative for several reasons.

 Amazon Pay offers a host of features.
-This includes scan-and-pay using personal QR Code, online payment and in-store payments for merchants using the platform.
+This includes scan-and-pay using personal QR Codes, online payment, and in-store payments for merchants using the platform.

-Amazon Pay is useful for merchants, charities and shoppers.
+Amazon Pay is useful for merchants, charities, and shoppers.
 It integrates well with most ecommerce websites and dropshipping platforms.
-It’s one of the few PayPal alternatives that uses web, mobile and voice activated payments.
+It’s one of the few PayPal alternatives that use the web, mobile, and voice-activated payments.

-Currently, Dwolla works only in USA and is fast emerging as the best alternatives to PayPal among freelancers and merchants.
-Dwolla integrates well with all Verisign certified payment systems and hence is very safe
+Currently, Dwolla works only in the USA and is fast emerging as the best alternative to PayPal among freelancers and merchants.
+Dwolla integrates well with all Verisign-certified payment systems and hence is very safe.

-Dwolla offers the choice to make payments through web, app, wallet and bank-to-bank or bank-to-seller, customer-to-seller and seller-to-buyer payments.
-Dwolla allows automation to send up to 5,000 payments at the same time, which is a useful feature for dropshipping.
+Dwolla offers the choice to make payments through web, app, wallet, and bank-to-bank or bank-to-seller, customer-to-seller and seller-to-buyer payments.
+Dwolla allows automation to send up to 5,000 payments simultaneously, which is a useful feature for dropshipping.

 6. Facebook Pay